Korey Lee Preview, Player Props: White Sox vs. Athletics

-Korey Lee plays his first game of the season when the Chicago White Sox face off against the Oakland Athletics and Ken Waldichuk at Guaranteed Rate Field, Thursday at 8:10 PM ET.
+The Chicago White Sox and Korey Lee, who went 1-for-4 last time out, battle Zach Neal and the Oakland Athletics at Guaranteed Rate Field, Friday at 7:10 PM ET.

 Korey Lee Game Info & Props vs. the Athletics